hejfd/git_basic/README.md

-Git  basic command and defintions
+Start with git and git hub